HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Introduction

 \section{Introduction}

-Navigating in human-populated environments is effortless for humans, but remains a fundamental challenge for robots.
-The highly dynamic nature of human motion, the uncertainty of human intent, and the complexity of human behavior introduce significant difficulties for achieving safe (i.e., collision-free) robot navigation.

-Research on robot navigation among humans has largely focused on 2D crowd navigation, where humans are modeled as moving points in a plane.
-While this formulation has enabled progress in trajectory prediction and socially compliant path planning, it remains a drastic simplification of the full complexity of human motion.
-In reality, robots interacting with humans in close proximity, such as when being integrated into human environments, must reason about full-body motion in three dimensions, not just the root trajectory in 2D space.

-Recent work has begun to explore navigation in this more complex setting.
-For example, Salazar et al.~\cite{salazar2024hierarchical} propose a framework for \ac{MAV} navigation close to humans, but their approach is restricted to scenarios involving stationary humans and does not have inherent 3D human understanding beyond 2D segmentation.
-Similarly, much of the prior literature on crowd navigation~\cite{trautman2015robotcrowdnavigation, sun2021trajectories, bai2015intentionaware, dragan2017mathematicalmodels, samavi2025sicnav} relies on simplistic human models that neglect the complexity of human body dynamics.

-Other approaches leverage reinforcement learning (RL) or inverse reinforcement learning (IRL) to learn navigation policies that implicitly account for human motion~\cite{cheng2019endtoend, everett2021collision, kretzschmar2016sociallycompliant}.
-Although these methods can capture certain patterns of interaction, they typically provide only probabilistic safety properties and often fail to generalize reliably at test time.
-Furthermore, they are sample-inefficient, requiring large amounts of training data, the collection of which is particularly costly and tedious when involving humans.

-In light of these shortcomings, we present \algname, a novel control framework for efficient and safe \ac{MAV} navigation in 3D space.
-Unlike prior crowd-navigation approaches, our method explicitly tracks the full 3D human body rather than only its root motion, and integrates state-of-the-art data-driven human motion forecasting models instead of relying on simplistic handcrafted motion assumptions.
-By introducing a novel formulation of pairwise reachability constraints, we ensure safety without being overly conservative or requiring extensive precomputation.

-The key insight underlying our framework is that, for MPC-like control formulations, it is sufficient to enforce safety for the initial control input while accounting for its effects across the entire planning horizon.
-This insight eliminates complex nonlinear couplings, thereby enabling computationally efficient and near-optimal solutions, while recursively assure safety at every executed control step.
-In summary, the main contributions of this work are as follows.
+Safely and efficiently controlling robots in dynamic environments remains a fundamental challenge.
+Existing approaches either rely on end-to-end learned policies to handle inherent uncertainties~\cite{cheng2019endtoend}, probabilistic frameworks with simplified dynamics~\cite{mohamed2025chanceconstrained}, or reachability-based methods that provide formal guarantees but are often overly conservative or computationally prohibitive for complex environments and resource-constrained platforms~\cite{thumm2025generalsafetyframework}.
+To address these limitations, we propose a novel control framework for efficient and safe navigation that builds on reachability-based methods while introducing a key conceptual simplification.
+The key insight is that, for MPC-like formulations, it suffices to enforce safety only on the initial control input while accounting for its effect over the entire planning horizon.
+This removes complex nonlinear couplings, enabling computationally efficient, near-optimal solutions while still providing recursive safety guarantees at every executed control step.